 This sheet was developed in accordance with lowa Administrative Code, Transportation [761], Chapter 178.
-Report ALL (local, FM, Swap, and FA) completed county road projects on the farm-to-market and local secondary road system for which the final total cost (not partial cost) exceeded 90% of the bid threshold at the beginning of the fiscal year.
-For fiscal year (FY) 2024, counties should only report projects with construction costs greater than 90% of \$120,000.
-For more information on bid thresholds, visit this website: https://iowadot.gov/local\systems/Bid-and-guote-thresholds
+Report ALL (local, FM, Swap, and FA) completed county road projects on the farm-to-market and Area Service secondary road system for which the final total cost (not partial cost) exceeded 90% of the bid threshold at the beginning of the fiscal year.
+For fiscal year (FY) 2025, counties should only report projects with construction costs greater than 90% of \$120,000, since that was the threshold in effect at the start of the FY.
+For more information on bid thresholds, visit the Local Systems Bid & Quote Thresholds webpage.

 This reporting requirement includes day labor or public or private contracts for construction, reconstruction, or improvement project(s) completed for which final payment(s) was made during the fiscal year.
-For examples of types of work that are considered construction, reconstruction, improvement or maintenance, refer to I.M.
+For examples of types of work that are considered construction, reconstruction, improvement or maintenance, refer to L.M..
 2.010, Attachment A.